pdudotdev/eos_methods/REPORT.md

 Three compounding factors:

 1. **Password authentication (1.476s):** Sequential server-side credential verification with no parallelism possible.
-This is inherent to SSH password auth — key-based auth would be faster but still requires a round trip.
+This is inherent to SSH password auth — see the key-auth note below for why switching to key-based auth provides no measurable improvement on this platform.
 2. **Netmiko session preparation:** Disabling paging, detecting prompts, and preparing the shell adds hundreds of milliseconds of prompt-wait cycles with no equivalent in API methods.
 3. **Prompt-based response detection:** Unlike HTTP which has a `Content-Length` header to know when data is complete, SSH/CLI relies on detecting the device prompt — requiring pattern matching on each received packet.